Skip to content

 }

-The response includes the tool name, a description, and its full parameter schema with FQL field hints already inlined for filter parameters.
+Now the entry includes the full parameter schema, with FQL field hints already inlined for filter parameters.

 {